xyamzw/docs/docs/guide/advanced/sso.md

 ## **Sso compatibility mode**

-AList single -point login is bound to Dingtalk, and then opens Alist in the **`Dingtalk`** application, When you log in, choose Dingtalk login and jump to your computer browser.
+OpenList single -point login is bound to Dingtalk, and then opens Alist in the **`Dingtalk`** application, When you log in, choose Dingtalk login and jump to your computer browser.
 After authorization, you find that there is no response, because the browser cannot jump to the Dingtalk application inner browser page

 At this time, you need to open the **`sso compatability mode`** again to click on the login to log in successfully

-**AList applied in Dingtalk and opened as shown in the figure：**
+**OpenList applied in Dingtalk and opened as shown in the figure：**

 ![](/img/advanced/sso_cm.png)